Pentax K-mount: K-mount without aperture simulator coupling

 All digital K-mount Pentax SLR bodies as well as some lower-end film cameras lack the ability to read the position of the aperture simulator.
 This means that lenses that lack the lens information contacts introduced with the K_{A}-mount (Pentax K- and M-series lenses as well as some third-party products) do not support open-aperture metering on these bodies.
 Instead, stop-down metering must be carried out by pushing the “green button” on the camera before taking a shot.
-This variation of the mount is commonly referred to as the “crippled“ K-mount.
+This variation of the mount is commonly referred to as the “modified“ K-mount.

 R-K-mount

 The R-K-mount is a variation on the original K-mount by Ricoh.
 It supports Ricoh's own implementation of shutter priority and auto exposure modes, similar to the K_{A}-mount but much simpler.
-The only addition to the original K-mount is a small pin, commonly dubbed Ricoh pin, at the bottom which tells the body when the aperture ring has been set to the "P" setting (similar to the "A" setting on Pentax K_{A} lenses).
+The only addition to the original K-mount is a small pin, commonly dubbed Ricoh pin, at the bottom which tells the body when the aperture ring has been set to the “P" setting (similar to the “A" setting on Pentax K_{A} lenses).
 The 'P' setting is not compatible with the 'A' setting as the 'P' pin is in a different location than the 'A' contact on Pentax 'A' lenses and the flange on Pentax bodies.

 The R-K-mount is used on Rikenon P lenses, Ricoh bodies that include the letter 'P' in their model number, and some non-Ricoh lenses.
 It is compatible with all other K-mount cameras and lenses when in manual or aperture-priority exposure modes, however the extra pin needs to be removed for safe use on autofocus Pentax cameras, as it can otherwise become locked within the autofocus shaft.
 Lenses locked to the camera body this way are difficult to remove and may require complete dismantling.

+Compatibility within the K-mount ecosystem

+While the common K-mount allows any Pentax lens suited for the mount to be adapted to any Pentax camera having any of its variation, not all features are compatible across different generations of mounts and lenses.